-The specific actions were effective in making progress toward Goal 1: Student Outcomes: All students will make progress towards grade level mastery and college/career readiness through effective classroom instruction, interventions and data analysis in order to support full access to the California Content Standards.
-Local assessment data indicates that students made progress in the areas of Mathematics and English Language Arts.
-STAR Reading results for all students show 50.2% at or above benchmark.
-STAR Math results for all students show 62.3% at or above benchmark.
-Students received instruction from highly qualified and specifically trained professionals, both certificated and classified, for supports in all district adopted curriculum.
-Push in and co-teaching models were used to support students with disabilities and any other at risk students at both the elementary and middle school level.
-Students received tiered, targeted ELA intervention supports based upon demonstrated need through multiple measures.
+The specific actions that were effective in making progress toward Goal 1: Student Outcomes: All students will make progress towards grade level master and college/career readiness through effective classroom instruction, interventions and data analysis in order to support full access to the California Content Standards(Actions 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 1.7).
+Local assessment data indicates that students made progress in the areas of both Mathematics and English Language Arts.
+STAR reading results for all students show 50% at or above benchmark.
+STAR Math results for all students show 63% at or above benchmark.
+Students received instruction from highly qualified and specifically trained professionals, both certificated and classified, for supports in all district adopted curriculum (Actions 1.1, 1.2, 1.3, 1.5, 1.7, 1.8).
+Push in and co-teaching models were used to support students with disabilities and any other at risk students.
+Students received tiered, targeted intervention supports in ELA, based upon demonstrated need through multiple measures (Actions 1.1, 1.2, 1.3, 1.5, 1.7).